-A variety of funding opportunities are available to graduate students attending Binghamton University: Teaching/Graduate Assistantships (GA/TAs), Research Project Assistantships (RPAs), Fellowships, Graduate Traineeships (School of Nursing only), Adjunct Lecturer employment, and various other employment positions (including the federal College Work Study program).
-Questions regarding funding that are not answered below should be addressed to the Graduate School's Funding office at 777-2239.
+A variety of funding opportunities are available to graduate students attending Binghamton University: Teaching/Graduate Assistantships (GA/TAs), Research Project Assistantships (RPAs), Fellowships, Adjunct Lecturer employment, and various other employment positions (including the federal College Work Study program).
+Questions regarding funding that are not answered below should be directed to the funding manager of the student's departmental school, or can also be addressed through the Graduate School office at 777-2239.
 The Graduate School office is open Monday-Friday, 8:30 a.m. - 5:00 p.m.
 (8:00 a.m. - 4:00 p.m. during summer months).

 Terms & Conditions of GATA Employment

 Terms & Conditions for Accepting a Tuition Scholarship

 Establishing New York State Residency If Not International Student

 Policy of Terms and Conditions for Acceptance of Tuition Scholarships

 Tuition scholarships are available to qualified students.
 They are by definition scholarships and do not require students to work in exchange for the payment of tuition.
 Currently all GA/TA and RPA positions who meet minimum stipend levels may qualify for a full or partial tuition scholarship.
 Federally funded graduate assistantships, all fellowship recipients, and certain externally supported students may also receive tuition scholarships.